LockerProject/Locker/README.md

     ✓ OK » 222 honored (56.306s)

-If, only a few fail, but it gets through the whole run, then chances are some just broke something with a late night checkin the previous evening. :).
+If, only a few fail, but it gets through the whole run, then chances are someone just broke something with a late night commit the previous evening. :).

 ## What are these things? ##